aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/htmlsaveoptions/documentsplitheadinglevel/_index.md

 ---
 title: HtmlSaveOptions.DocumentSplitHeadingLevel
 second_title: Aspose.Words for .NET API Reference
 description: Specifies the maximum level of headings at which to split the document.
-Default value is 2.
+Default value is 2 in C#
 type: docs
 weight: 90
 url: /net/aspose.words.saving/htmlsaveoptions/documentsplitheadinglevel/